This post may contain affiliate links. Please read our disclosure policy.

 Storage

-You can refrigerate shepherd’s pie leftovers pretty easily.
-The trick is to cover the pie and keep it in an airtight container until ready to eat, then refrigerate until it’s ready to reheat.
-You can easily reheat a shepherd’s pie in the oven for 30-35 minutes at 400 F.
+You can refrigerate shepherdโs pie leftovers pretty easily.
+The trick is to cover the pie and keep it in an airtight container until ready to eat, then refrigerate until itโs ready to reheat.
+You can easily reheat a shepherdโs pie in the oven for 30-35 minutes at 400 F.ย You can also freeze any leftovers.
+Once your pie has cooled, cover with foil and freeze.
+It will keep in the freezer for up to two months.
+Be sure to let the pie thaw out overnight in the fridge before reheating.ย For an easy shortcut, use 5-6 cups of store bought or instant pot mashed potatoes.Nutrition

 All rights reserved.
 CHEF JAR.
 All images and content are copyright protected.
 PLEASE do not use my images without my permission.
 If you want to share this recipe, PLEASE provide a link back to this post.